Ocean City’s superintendent in line to lead Pennsylvania school district

 In the Quakertown Community School District, there are eight schools and 4,770 students, according to data posted by usnews.com.

-No one from the Quakertown district immediately responded to a message requesting comment on Tuesday.
+No one from the Quakertown district immediately responded to a message requesting comment Tuesday.

+OCEAN CITY — The local Board of Education on Thursday named Wendy O’Neal principal of Ocean …

 The district held a series of meetings with parents, and the standards were a major issue in the November school board election, which saw all the incumbent candidates defeated.

-The opposition to the standards drew its own response, with students, alumni and others in the community raising concerns that gay, non-binary, trans or bisexual students could be ostracized or otherwise face discrimination within the district.
+The opposition to the standards drew its own response, with students, alumni and others in the community raising concerns that LGBTQ students could be ostracized or otherwise face discrimination in the district.

 Contact Bill Barlow: